To the Devil a Daughter: Plot

 Meanwhile, the cult use black magic in an attempt to draw Catherine to them.
-She visits the St Katharine Docks, where Verney happens upon her, sabotaging the cult's efforts by ripping a sacrilegious Astaroth pendant from her neck.
+She visits St Katharine Docks, where Verney happens upon her, sabotaging the cult's efforts by ripping a sacrilegious Astaroth pendant from her neck.
 Verney attempts to convince the impervious Catherine that Astaroth is evil, triggering memories of the sex magic rituals the cult subjected her to, during which Rayner impregnated Margaret.

 Verney gleans from the bishop who excommunicated Rayner that the cult are aspiring to prepare Catherine to become an avatar of the demon Astaroth, whom Rayner believes to be a route to perfecting human power, and thus the true God.
 Meanwhile, under Rayner's influence, Catherine murders Anna before wandering the city streets, only to be led directly to the cult, who have welcomed the birth of Margaret's demonic infant child.

 Verney and David visit a dishevelled Henry, who directs them to a church to locate the metal "pact" he made with Rayner, which threatens Henry's life.
 The two men find the ghost of Catherine's mother rising from the church altar where the "pact" pendant is hidden.
 David bursts into flames and burns to death upon touching the pendant, though Henry is saved.

 Verney tracks Rayner to an abandoned mausoleum yard where Rayner has laid Catherine on an altar and encircled it with human blood from another cult devotee, Eveline, who gives her blood, and life, for the purpose.
-Verney witnesses Rayner sacrifice the demon child in preparation of baptizing Catherine to become Astaroth's avatar.
+He bludgeon's George, who is guarding the area, with a rock and then witnesses Rayner sacrifice the demon child in preparation of baptizing Catherine to become Astaroth's avatar.
 Verney confronts Rayner, critiquing his beliefs and warning Rayner that he has misinterpreted the grimoire of Astaroth.
 Rayner asserts his confidence, and offers Catherine, who appears as a nude spirit, to Verney, who refuses the temptation.

-Verney uses a rock, which is covered with the blood of a security guard Verney defeated, as a talisman to defeat the protection of the circle of blood.
+Verney uses the rock which is covered with George's blood, as a talisman to defeat the protection of the circle of blood.
 Then Verney throws the rock at Rayner, vanquishing him; Rayner vanishes into nothingness.
 Verney manages to save Catherine, carrying her away, as the two flee Rayner's circle of blood.
 However, Catherine has been partially baptized with several drops of blood, leaving her status in question.